 Money is not just meant to be spent but to be spent wisely.
-Nobody wants to waste his or her money on things that does not matter, but most times we do that maybe, unintentionally.
+Nobody wants to waste his or her money on things that do not matter, but most times we do that maybe, unintentionally.
 For instance, it is estimated that Ghanaians spend hundreds of millions of cedis annually on parties alone.
 Most analysts have argued that most of these parties are completely unnecessary and most times do not add value to either the host or the guests.
-Here are Some of the Stupid Ways People Lose Money Everyday:

 1. Buying junk jewelry all the time.

 3. Throwing too many parties for no apparent reason.

 5. Going for shopping multiple days in a week as opposed to one day

 6. Not having enough insurance coverage, when something goes wrong you lose your wealth.